backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 ## Health Checks
 - If *using an ELB* it is best to **enable ELB health checks** as otherwise *EC2 status checks may show an instance as being healthy that the ELB has determined is unhealthy*.
 In this case the *instance will be removed from service by the ELB but will not be terminated by Auto Scaling*.
+	- This can happen when the *Auto Scaling group is using EC2 based health check* and the *Application Load Balancer is using ALB based health check*.

 -   By **default** uses **EC2 status checks**.
 -   **Can also use ELB health checks and custom health checks**.
 -   **ELB health checks are in addition to the EC2 status checks**.